letslearnsec/letslearnsec.github.io/_posts/2024-04-04-intro-to-cybersecurity.md

 ---
-title: Introduction To Cybersecurity Part 1
+title: Introduction To Cybersecurity
-description: Explore the essentials of cybersecurity, including its definition, domains, fundamental principles, and prevalent threats, in our concise blog
+description: Explore the essentials of cybersecurity, including its definition, domains and fundamental principles.
 date: 2024-04-04 00:00:00 +000
 categories: [Cybersecurity, Introduction]
-tags: [introduction, security]
+tags: [introduction, cybersecurity]
 author: collins_baffour
 image:
     path: /assets/img/contents/introduction-to-cybersecurity/pt1-cyber.png
+    alt: Cybersecurity Introduction
 ---

 In today's interconnected digital age, cybersecurity has become more critical than ever before.
 Attacks can originate from any corner.
 Attacks ranges from personal data or identity theft to computer systems that can breach millions of pieces of personal data including credit card information.